Common defects that cause fret/ string buzz are.

-Proper Bias adjustment and ventilation prolongs the life of your tubes and gives optimum performance overall.
+Proper Bias adjustment and ventilation prolongs the life of your tubes and gives optimum performance.

-Scratchy or noisy faders and pots are by far the most common issue.
+Scratchy or noisy faders and pots are the most common issue.

-Jacks and other receptacles are next on our list.
+Jacks and other receptacles are next on the list.

 Some digital effects issues can be as simple as changing out a sub-assembly PC board

-Most problems are broken or sticking keys, broken pots and damaged displays.
+Most problems are broken or sticking keys, broken jacks and damaged displays.

-Just as vulnerable to injury as any other instrument, your keyboard should have at least a padded zip case.
+Just as vulnerable to injury as any other instrument, your keyboard should have a padded zip case or hard shell case.

 Defects arise from too much heat, continuous high output operation above the clipping level, and just plain old hooking it up wrong.